learn-co-curriculum/dsc-probability-density-function/README.md

 ## Continuous Variables

-Continuous variables can take any real values.
-Think of it like this: If that number in the variable can keep counting, then its most probably a continuous variable.

-### Example:

-Let's say that the height of a person is 6.1 feet and thats where we normally stop.
-Or lets say we want to get a bit more accurate and call it 6.15 feet.

-But in reality the height could actually be ..

-6.1520436512094802388472039874222 ………………………………………………… Feet.

-The dots show that the calculation can be ongoing infinitely based on what measures and equipment we use for calculating height.
-This is what we meant by  “keep counting”.
+Continuous variables can take on any real value.
+For example, let's say that the height of a person is 6.1 feet.
+How do we know they are exactly 6.1 feet?
+How precise was our measurement?
+In reality the height could actually be 6.11 feet, 6.09 feet or 6.1000033 feet.

 <img src = "height.jpg" width= 200>

-> We can not identify the exact value of a continuous variable
+Ultimately, we can not identify the exact value of a continuous variable.
+Instead, we can approximate it to a given accuracy given a measuremtn tool.
+These mathematical nuances will lead to some interesting points when investigating the associated probabilities of these values.

-So height , weight, blood pressure  etc. and such other values would be categorized as continuous variable.
+For applications, remember that height , weight, blood pressure  and other values that can take on any real value within a range are continuous variables.

 ## Probability vs. Probability Density